matn7/CS-Notes/src/main/java/basic_java/hearts/EXCEPTIONS.md

 - If a client can reasonably be expected or recover from an exception, make it checked exception.
 If client cannot do anything to recover from the exception, make it unchecked exception.

-#### why does runtimeexception not require an explicit exception handling
+#### Why does runtime exception not require an explicit exception handling

 ```
 For Java, RuntimeException is considered to be system exception, generally, it's not recoverable,